box/box-typescript-sdk-gen/docs/invites.md

 - inviteId `string`
   - The ID of an invite.
 Example: "213723"
-- queryParams `GetInviteByIdQueryParamsArg`
+- queryParams `GetInviteByIdQueryParams`
   - Query parameters of getInviteById method
-- headers `GetInviteByIdHeadersArg`
+- headers `GetInviteByIdHeaders`
   - Headers of getInviteById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.